wajihaparvez/docs-content/troubleshoot/elasticsearch/diagnosing-corrupted-repositories.md

   - https://www.elastic.co/guide/en/elasticsearch/reference/current/diagnosing-corrupted-repositories.html
 ---

-# Diagnosing corrupted repositories [diagnosing-corrupted-repositories]
+# Diagnose corrupted repositories [diagnosing-corrupted-repositories]

 Multiple {{es}} deployments are writing to the same snapshot repository. {{es}} doesn’t support this configuration and only one cluster is allowed to write to the same repository.
 See [Repository contents](../../deploy-manage/tools/snapshot-and-restore.md#snapshot-repository-contents) for potential side-effects of corruption of the repository contents, which may not be resolved by the following guide.
 To remedy the situation mark the repository as read-only or remove it from all the other deployments, and re-add (recreate) the repository in the current deployment: